 Gause - Milano is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Gause - Milano who are college-educated is close to the national average for all communities of 21.84%: 18.77% of the adults in Gause - Milano have a bachelor's degree or advanced degree.
+In terms of college education, Gause - Milano is nearly on par with the US average for all cities of 21.84%: 18.77% of adults 25 and older in Gause - Milano have a bachelor's degree or advanced degree.

 The per capita income in Gause - Milano in 2022 was $34,469, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $137,876 for a family of four.
 However, Gause - Milano contains both very wealthy and poor people as well.